-The Health field is a relative measurement of the battery condition.
-This number can be used to chart the condition of the batteries.
-If a sudden change of this number occurs relative to the previous test results, it is an indication that the batteries may need attention.
+The Health field is a relative measurement of your batteries condition.
+This number can be used to chart the condition of your batteries.
+If a sudden change of this number occurs relative to the previous test results, it is an indication that your batteries may need attention.
 This display is 0.00 if the test does not run to completion.